-Three different wastewater options have been designed for Delmore, as described within Section 8.4.5.
-The preferred method of wastewater servicing is to connect into the Watercare network, however if this is not possible, the conditions of consent provide the ability for Vineway Ltd to discharge treated wastewater on-site and/or truck wastewater off-site.
-The proposed conditions of consent require that provision is made for a connection into the public wastewater system, so that when a connection can be made available in the future, the required infrastructure will be in place.
+ThreeTwo different wastewater options have been designed for Delmore, as described within Section 8.4.5.
+The preferred method of wastewater servicing is to connect into the Watercare network, however if this is not possible, the conditions of consent provide for the ability for Vineway Ltd to either or a combination discharge treated wastewater on-site and/or truck wastewater off-site.
+The proposed conditions of consent require that provision is made for a connection into the public wastewater system, so that when is connection can be made available in the future, the required infrastructure will be in place.